 This rulemaking is being conducted in response to a petition to the Administrator of the WTC Health Program by the Patrolmen's Benevolent Association, a union representing New York City police officers (Petition 002).
-The petition asks that the Administrator add prostate cancer to the List of WTC-Related Health Conditions.
+The petition asks that the Administrator add prostate cancer to the List of WTC-Related Health Conditions citing a study of over 25,000 WTC responders enrolled in the WTC Health Program as scientific evidence.